turnkeylinux-apps/prestashop/README.rst

    - Administration link set to: https://$your_domain/administration
    - Optimized SEO URL's enabled by default.

+   **Security note**: Updates to Prestashop may require supervision so they **ARE NOT** configured to install automatically.
+See `Prestashop documentation`_ for upgrading.

 -  SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
 -  Postfix MTA (bound to localhost) to allow sending of email from web applications (e.g., password recovery)
 -  Webmin modules for configuring Apache2, PHP, MySQL and Postfix.

+For Prestashop news and updates, including security updates, we recommend that you subscribe to the `Prestashop Blog`_.

 Credentials *(passwords set at first boot)*
 -------------------------------------------